3 Ways To A Living Mulch

 2. In a similar fashion, transplant seedlings amongst established greencrops.
 Simply make little pockets in the greencrop, add a dollop of compost if need be and plant away.
 Chop and drop to let light in as the crop grows.

 3. Sow or plant a living mulch at the same time you sow or plant the crop.
 Choose fast growing groundcovers like crimson clover, phacelia or mustard or a mixture of all three.
 Add edibles like radish, dwarf beans, beetroot – the worlds your oyster!
-The key is to work it like a puzzle and choose a mixture of plants that all fit into each others gaps, rather than competing for the same space.
-Some upright, some low groundcover , plus nectar and pollen for benies and nitrogen for soil.
+The key is to work it like a puzzle and choose a mixture of plants that all fit together without competing for the same niche – some upright, some low groundcover, plus nectar and pollen for benies.
 Include some quick crops and some slower ones.
-See my article on guilds, at the bottom of this post, for plant lists of all these.
-And for the real nitty grittys, my book
+My book goes into the nitty grittys.

-Here’s a virtual bed to help you.
 Plant corn seedlings.
-Beneath them sow crimson clover (nitrogen fixing and bees) and phacelia (soil building and pollination).
+Beneath them sow crimson clover (nitrogen fixing + bees), calendula and phacelia (soil building + bees).
 Plant a few squash seedlings on the sunny side of the corn, amongst the clover and phacelia seed.
 Plant salad greens, spinach and beetroot in little pockets along the picking edge.

-This bed has it all – fast growing vegetables for a harvest soon – in this case salads, spinach + beetroot, and slow growing, longer term crops – corn and squash.
-Plants for pollination, nitrogen fixation and living mulch – no room for weeds and no problems with birds scratching or cat toliets.
+This bed has it all: quick crops for a harvest soon (salads, spinach + beetroot), and slow growing, longer term crops (corn and squash).
+Plants for beneficial insects, nitrogen fixation + living mulch – no room for weeds and no problems with birds scratching or cat toliets.
 Though the bed is jammed full, all the plants have their own place.
-Its really no big deal to over plant – any extras can be broken off and laid back down as mulch.
+It’s really no big deal to over plant – any extras can be broken off and laid back down as mulch.

 Where does mulch fit in?

 This isn’t a case of swapping one for the other, mulch has its well earned place.
 Look to nature.
 She sheds her skin all the time, drifting it back to earth to cycle through the soil.
-The two work in tandem.
+The two work in tandem, though for best soil, lean on living mulch.

 2 Good reads